-Engineered wood-strand erosion control mulch was first commercially produced and marketed in 2005 under the WoodStraw® trademark.
-It is now manufactured in Colorado under the Blue-StrawTM brand name.
+Beginning in 2013, engineered wood-strand mulch is also manufactured by Mountain Pine Manufacturing, a licensee in Steamboat Springs, CO, from beetle-killed Lodgepole Pine under the Blue-StrawTM brand name.
 Wood-strand erosion control mulch (US Patent 6,729,068) is increasingly a preferred alternative to agricultural straw mulch as well as the more expensive rolled erosion control blankets for both water and wind erosion control on many high-value sites.
 More than 15,000 Mg (metric tons) of material have been applied to approximately 300 projects on public and private lands of the United States.
-Among the early uses are active mine sites, restoration of abandoned mine lands, pipeline construction, and utility corridor construction.
+Among the early uses are active mine sites, restoration of abandoned mine lands, pipeline construction, utility corridor construction and post-wildfire rehab.
 In the past few years, wood-strand mulch has been used on more than fifteen significant mining and energy related projects, with positive results.